mihaildono/padawan-project/youngling/introduction.md

 </details>

 ## Conditional statements
 Sometimes we want to split the flow of our application depending on the result of an expression.
-We do this with the keywords `if` and `else`.<br/>
+We do this with the keywords `if` and `else`.

 ```js
 if (true) {